cfpb/cfpb.github.io/_posts/2013-10-31-introducing-cfpb-open-tech.md

-Our hope is that by releasing as much of our code as possible [here on GitHub](http://github.com/cfpb), we can learn from and share with other agencies and individuals across the country (or even the world), in the spirit of open source software development.
+Our hope is that by releasing as much of our code as possible [here on GitHub](http://github.com/cfpb), we can learn from and share with other agencies and individuals across the country (or even the world), in the spirit of open source software development and open government.
 We've already accepted [a pull request from a member of the public](http://www.wired.com/wiredenterprise/2013/01/hack-the-government).

 From time to time, we'll also discuss this work on [consumerfinance.gov](http://www.consumerfinance.gov), but here